 State and local governments can buy technology via Schedule 70 through the GSA Cooperative Purchasing Program.
-To find out if your government entity qualifies, or what fees may apply, please refer to Cooperative Purchasing FAQ.
+To find out if your government entity qualifies, or what fees may apply, please refer to the Cooperative Purchasing FAQs.

 Benefits of IT Schedule 70

 Using the federal government’s buying power, state and local governments can save money when they buy information technology (IT) software, firmware, supplies, support equipment, and services.
-GSA makes this possible through a program called cooperative purchasing.
+GSA makes this possible through a program called Cooperative Purchasing.
 State and local governments are encouraged to place orders for IT through Schedule 70.
-Questions about how your local government can take advantage of Schedule 70 benefits may be directed to the IT Schedule 70 Helpline at email@example.com or (877) 446-IT70 (4870).

 Who Sells to State and Local Governments?

 Thousands of technology businesses sell to state and local governments.
 To find them, go to GSA eLibrary and choose IT Schedule 70 special item numbers (SINs) that say “Subject to Cooperative Purchasing.”
 Select the industry partners who display the "COOP PURCH" logo.
 These businesses have indicated that they sell to state and local governments.

 How do State and Local Government Entities Place Orders Against IT Schedule 70?

 Learn more about the requirements and your use of GSA Advantage at our Cooperative Purchasing FAQ page.

 Using eBuy: State and local government entities may also use eBuy to create an online Request for Quotation (RFQ) that helps you make the best qualified purchase decisions.
 Learn more about the requirements and your use of eBuy at our Cooperative Purchasing FAQ page.